Mealman1551/ArchivedDataCodec/README.md

 # Usage

-Download the setup for Windows or use Git clone in Linux and run the Python script.
+Download the setup for Windows or use Git clone in Linux and run the executable.

 # License